junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Ellen watches him quietly.

-"You should get some rest," she says, moving slowly toward the door.
+"You should get some rest," she says after a while, moving slowly toward the door.
 "We'll be right outside if you need us."

-Dean nods in silence, then with great effort, he manages to say with a hoarse voice before the door is closed, "Thank you, Ellen."
+Dean nods in silence, then with great effort, he manages to say with a hoarse voice, "Thank you, Ellen.
+And everyone."

 "Any time," she answers easily.